MovingBlocks/movingblocks.github.com/docs/module-generation.md

 # Module Generation Automation

-The automation focuses on automating the [ModuleSite](https://github.com/MovingBlocks/ModuleSite) for gathering information about modules from [Index repository](https://github.com/Terasology/Index/blob/master/distros/omega/gradle.properties) and exhibit their generated information on ModuleSite.This uses an automation tool called [Jenkins](https://www.jenkins.io/), which provides stages and steps in the pipeline to perform different operations
+The automation focuses on gathering information about modules listed as part of the `omega` distro in the [Index repository](https://github.com/Terasology/Index/blob/master/distros/omega/gradle.properties) and exhibit the generated information on the [ModuleSite](https://github.com/MovingBlocks/ModuleSite).
+Both steps are performed in a [Jenkins pipeline](https://www.jenkins.io/doc/book/pipeline/).

-This will be a [Pipeline](https://www.jenkins.io/doc/book/pipeline/) job that will run periodically so that if there will be any changes in module information present in the Index repository that information can be updated on ModuleSite easily.Let's try to understand Automation part deeply
+The pipeline will be run periodically as a cron job, so that the ModuleSite is up-to-date with any changes in module information.

 ### File Structure